proot-me/blog/drafts/build-static-arm.md

 # Building Static PRoot Binaries for ARM

-**Note: This article was taken from the archived proot-static-build repository's README**
+**Note: This article was taken from the archived proot-static-build repository's README.md file.**

 The ARM one was built on x86_64 using this command: